toussii/domoticz-docker/README.md

 Domoticz
 ======
 **Build on PI:**
 SSH to respberry PI and execute the following commands.
 Download domoticz and extract in domoticz directory:
 ```
 $ wget https://releases.domoticz.com/releases/beta/domoticz_linux_aarch64.tgz
 $ mkdir domoticz
 $ tar -xzf domoticz_linux_aarch64.tgz -C domoticz
 ```
 Copy Docker file for ARM32 or ARM64 if running 64bit image.
 Remove the following line in the Dockerfile:
 COPY qemu-*-static /usr/bin
 Run:
 ```
-$ docker build -f Dockerfile
+$ docker build -f Dockerfile.arm64v8 -t toussii/domoticz:latest
 $ docker images
-$ docker tag <ID> toussii/domoticz:latest
 $ docker push toussii/domoticz:latest
 ```
 **Build with QEMU:**
 Install the qemu instruction emulation to register Arm executables to run on the x86 machine.
 For best results, the latest qemu image should be used.
-If an older qemu is used some application may not work correctly on the x86 hardware:
+If an older qemu is used some application
+may not work correctly on the x86 hardware:
 ```
 $ docker run --rm --privileged docker/binfmt:820fdd95a9972a5308930a2bdfb8573dd4447ad3
 ```
 verify:
 ```
 $ cat /proc/sys/fs/binfmt_misc/qemu-aarch64
 enabled